-Norita 66 SLR is a unique medium format camera built for SLR eye-level fast and easy action.
-The camera is slightly larger than comparable 35mm cameras in weight and dimension.
+Norita 66 SLR was a unique medium format camera built for SLR eye-level fast and easy action.
+The camera was slightly larger than comparable 35mm cameras in weight and dimension.
 It was conceived and designed keeping in mind the rigid requirements of the professional photo-journalist, industrial photographer and advanced amateur.

-Focal plane shutter speeds are in three groups: a) Bulb to 1/30th second, b) 1/60th to 1/500th second and Bulb to 1/15 second, and c) electronic flash (strobe)-(X)-at the fast 1/40th second and Bulb to 1/15th second.
-A special front leaf shutter lens provides strobe capabilities up to 1/500th of a second.
+Focal plane shutter speeds were in three groups: a) Bulb to 1/30th second, b) 1/60th to 1/500th second and Bulb to 1/15 second, and c) electronic flash (strobe)-(X)-at the fast 1/40th second and Bulb to 1/15th second.
+A special front leaf shutter lens provided strobe capabilities up to 1/500th of a second.

 A super-speed 80mm F/2 lens interchangeable by a breeachlock bayonet mount was supplied as standard equipment.
 A full range of lenses was available from the super-wide 40mm to the telephoto 400mm.

 |Norita Kogaku NORITAR 40mm F/4 • ⌀77||Pro||●|

 |Norita Kogaku RITTRON (NORITAR) 55mm F/4 • ⌀62||Pro||●|

 |Norita Kogaku NORITAR 70mm F/3.5 • ⌀77||Pro||●|

 |Norita Kogaku RITTRON (NORITAR) 80mm F/2 • ⌀62||Pro||1968 ●|

 |Short telephoto prime lenses|